linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 16.06.2023 (announcement)
+- 🔍 Just doing some internal product checks to ensure we're bringing you the best possible experience! 👀 What are your favorite features of our products?
+Let us know in the comments! #productcheck #userfeedback 💬

+### 16.06.2023 (announcement)
 - 🔍 We're doing our monthly routine check to make sure all our domains are working perfectly.
 This time we're also testing out the first subdomain redirections.
 How cool is that? 😎 Have you ever experimented with subdomain redirections?
 Let us know in the comments below! #RoutineCheck #DomainManagement #SubdomainRedirections 🤔

 ### 16.06.2023 (announcement KitChat)